 Forget all about the mayo-drenched elbow macaroni of cookouts past.
 Combine cherry tomatoes, thin-sliced summer squash and lots of ricotta and Pecorino Romano instead for an easy win.
 After all, everything looks better in a skillet.

 38. Rainbow Collard Wraps with Peanut Butter Dipping Sauce

 Obsessed with the peanut sauce at your go-to Thai restaurant?
 You can make your own with five pantry staples.
-The secret is the sweet chili sauce.
+(The secret ingredient is sweet chili sauce.)